bellatoris/HumanComputerInteraction/ReadMe.md

 ### Why Use Predictive Models
 * Card et al. presented perhaps the first predictive model in HCI.
 In many respects, their work was straight-forward experimental research; but they went further:
-	* "While these empirical results are of direct use in selecting a pointing device,it would obviously be of greated benefit if a **theoretical account of the results** could be made.
+	* "While these empirical results are of direct use in selecting a pointing device, it would obviously be of greated benefit if a **theoretical account of the results** could be made.
 For one thing, *the need for some experiments might be obviated*; for another, *ways of improving pointing performance might be suggested.*"
 * This is call for the use of predictive models in HCI
 * They went on to present predictive models using Fitt's law (which we meet shortly)